-A footman loop is a type of anchoring hardware that’s used to secure a load in place.
+A footman loop, also known as a tie-down, is a type of anchoring hardware that’s used to secure a load in place.
 Although they are available in a variety of styles, most feature a long, slightly raised piece of material with a single anchoring point on each end.
 The footman loop is installed on an object or surface using screws.
 After placing the footman loop in the desired position of an object or surface, a screw is driven through each of the anchoring points and into the object or surface.

 How Footman Loops Are Used